BiswasAnanya/saucedemo-manual-testing/05-bug-reports/bug-010-checkout-with-empty-cart.md

 ## Description

-The application allows users to proceed to the Checkout page after removing all products from the cart, even though the cart is empty.
-The defect occurs across all tested user types.
+The application `standard_user` to proceed to the Checkout page after removing all products from the cart, even though the cart is empty.

 ## Preconditions

-* User is logged in.
+* User is logged in as `standard_user`.
 * Inventory page is displayed.
 * Cart contains multiple products.

 ## Steps to Reproduce

-1. Log in with any supported user account.
+1. Log in as `standard_user`.
 2. Add multiple products to the cart.
 3. Select **Cart**.
 4. Remove all products from the cart.